benjaminfoo/Architect/docs/index.md

 lockAll()
 -- locks all constructions from the user
--- this method is useful when used after loading a saved game - this way you can keep your changes
+-- by pressing 'O' you're locking the currently faced entity, which makes it undeleteable, press again to retoggle the state -- this method is useful when used after loading a saved game - this way you can keep your changes

 unlockAll()
 -- unlocks all constructions from the user